List of Saginaw Valley State Cardinals head football coaches

 The Saginaw Valley State Cardinals football program is a college football team that represents Saginaw Valley State University in the Great Lakes Intercollegiate Athletic Conference, a part of NCAA Division II.
-The team has had six head coaches since its first recorded football game in 1975.
-The current coach is Ryan Brady who took the position prior to the 2019 season.
+The team has had eight head coaches since its first recorded football game in 1975.
+The current coach is Michael Engle who took the position prior to the 2026 season.